KangaRoo1372/webliero/WeblieroZ/Readme.md

 WeblieroZ (a.k.a.
 Dragon Ball Z Liero Mod) - as the name suggests, this mod is inspired by the Dragon Ball Z anime.
-In this mod I created numerous new weapons, the description of which can be found below (note: under construction).
+In this mod I created numerous new weapons, the description of which can be found below.
 In addition to weapons, the physics of the worm has changed a bit.
 The mod is based on the promode final sprites (with two exceptions - SSJ golden hair has been added to the worm sprites and health boxes have been changed into dragon balls), but I plan to create an alternative version of this mod based on my own sprites.

 1) Kamehameha - a powerful ki energy wave.
 One of the most powerful energy beams in DBZ saga.
 Son Goku's signature technique.